The Lord of the Rings: The Fellowship of the Ring (soundtrack): Critical reception

 The Fellowship of the Ring received critical acclaim from music critics and won the Academy Award for Best Original Score, the Grammy Award for Best Score Soundtrack Album, and the World Soundtrack Award for Best Original Soundtrack.

 Commercial performance

 In the United Kingdom, the album peaked at number ten on the UK Albums Chart.
 As of December 2014, the album has sold 276,912 copies in the UK.

 Track listing

 Enya's songs are nestled inside Shore's music (neither of the two songs has an isolated track) and is accompanied by his music, performed by the London Philharmonic and London Voices.
 Enya went on to release a longer, alternate version of the song "Aníron", on The Very Best of Enya.

+A special Limited Edition version of the original soundtrack was released in a faux-leather red cover.
+It did not contain any additional tracks.